 Update your reporting and internal audit systems so you can pull any report the auditor requests quickly and verify that your SOX compliance software is working as intended so there are no unforeseen issues.

 Your SOX auditor will focus on four main internal controls as part of the yearly audit.
-To be SOX compliant, you will need to be able to demonstrate that you have adequate controls for:
+To be SOX compliant, you will need to be able to demonstrate the following: